 Many of the institutes and centers at Georgetown Law hire fellows, who typically participate in the substantive work of the institute or center.
 Some of these fellowships are designed to prepare fellows to work in the relevant law or policy field.
 Others have a more academic orientation and provide fellows more time for the fellow to work on their own research.
 Applicants are encouraged to read the individual descriptions of these fellowships to be certain that the fellowship they apply for matches their interests and expectations.

-All fellows at Georgetown Law are members of the Georgetown Law Fellows Collaborative.
-As such, they are invited to the regular Fellows Workshop and Seminar.
-In the Workshop, fellows have the opportunity to present and discuss their works in progress.
-The Fellows Seminar provides an introduction to the history of and contemporary trends in US legal scholarship.
+All fellows at Georgetown Law are invited to the regular Fellows Seminar, which provides an introduction to the history of and contemporary trends in US legal scholarship.